top of page

 THE CONCEPT

-Drawing inspiration from animation, children books, interaction design, game design, interactive cinema, and stage arts - A Trip Beyond the Horizon is a site specific augmented reality tour, designed to take children on a guided journy between stories originally written by Bina and Uriel Ofek durning the 50's-90's in Israel.
+Drawing inspiration from animation, children books, interaction design, game design, interactive cinema, and stage arts - A Trip Beyond the Horizon is a site specific 20 minutes long augmented reality tour, designed to take children on a guided journey between stories originally written by Bina and Uriel Ofek durning the 50's-90's in Israel.

-The creation is constructed out of three stories that are transformed into immersive playable scenes that are integrated within Train Theater's exterior compound.
+The creation is constructed out of four stories that are transformed into immersive playable scenes integrated within Train Theater's exterior compound.

 Client